Why We’re Proud to Be One of the

 Agile Scrum Is Everywhere

-Scrum is not a concept that is unique to Uhuru—or even the marketing vertical.
-Many companies are adopting Scrum so that they can accomplish more in less time.
-As a digital marketing agency, the structured nature of Scrum allows us to provide our clients value at a faster rate.
+Scrum is not a concept that is unique to Uhuru — or even the marketing vertical.
+Many companies are adopting scrum so they can accomplish more in less time.
+As a digital marketing agency, the structured nature of scrum allows us to provide our clients value at a faster rate.

-At Uhuru, we are able to evolve each week—or sprint—so that we are continuously becoming more efficient with our time and resources.
-Being a remote team does not impede our ability to produce incredible results every time because we operate in a Scrum environment that supports each team member to do their job well and in a timely fashion.
+At Uhuru, we are able to evolve each week — or “sprint” — so we’re continuously becoming more efficient with our time and resources.
+Being a remote team does not impede our ability to produce incredible results every time because we operate in a scrum environment that supports each team member in doing their job well.
 To learn more about how Uhuru structures its marketing initiatives, read How Our Agency Uses Scrum for Agile Marketing.

 Hear From Our Remote Team